 READ ALSO: Working in Denmark: Unions and A-kasse

-International Worker's Day was celebrated for the first time in 1890 in Copenhagen's Fælledparken, which remains the quintessential location for speeches by both union leaders and politicians to this day.
+International Workers' Day was celebrated for the first time in 1890 in Copenhagen’s Fælledparken, which remains the quintessential location for speeches by both union leaders and politicians to this day.

 It wouldn’t be May 1st without speeches, and the very first was held by Jens Jensen, chairman of Copenhagen’s unions at the end of the 19th century.
 The demand for an eight-hour working day continued as the main theme of Labour Day well into the 20th century, according to Fagbladet 3F.

-The main aim of the union leader speeches is to promote solidarity in workers' movements and campaign for better working conditions – new and surprising announcements are uncommon.
+Politicians aside, the main aim of the union leader speeches is to promote solidarity in workers’ movements and campaign for better working conditions – new and surprising announcements are uncommon.

 Anthems and banners